-MAIB starts assessment of a carbon monoxide poisoning fatality in Cardiff
+MAIB looks into carbon monoxide poisoning fatality

-vasquez_web_imageMAIB is conducting a preliminary assessment of a fatal accident that occurred on a privately owned cabin cruiser at Cardiff Yacht Club on Saturday 12 November 2016.
+vasquez_web_imageMAIB is conducting a preliminary assessment of a fatal carbon monoxide poisoning accident that occurred on a privately owned cabin cruiser at Cardiff Yacht Club on Saturday 12 November 2016.
 Shortly after midday the boat’s owner was found collapsed on the boat and despite the efforts of fellow club members and emergency services he did not regain consciousness.

 At the time of the accident the boat was secured to a club pontoon.
 The inboard petrol engine was running and the canvas cockpit canopy was fully closed except for one zip that was undone.